 If you'd like to read stories in chronological order, feel free to use the timeline to navigate.
-Links from each story will take you to the next story on the timeline, though it may be a very different story, by a different author, set in a different area of Torn World!
-Note that our future stories do not show up here, yet.
-Many stories also link to the next and previous story if they are closely related.
+Links from each story will take you to the next story on the overall timeline, (though it may be a very different story, by a different author, set in a different area of Torn World!) or to the next story within a collection.

 You'll meet lots of interesting characters, and can find out more about them on the character pages, or you can click on the character links for each person at the top of a story.
 Every canon story that a character appears in is listed on their character page, as well as every piece of artwork.

-If at any time, you find yourself with questions about the setting, you can search and explore our extensive background database, following links from related stories, or come ask questions at our forum!
+If at any time, you find yourself with questions about the setting, you can search and explore our extensive background database, or follow the links from stories and artwork to related articles!

 As you read and browse through, you are encouraged to register as a reader and leave comments on the work - and don't worry about not being 'up to speed' - it can be very useful to a writer to get a fresh opinion on a piece from eyes that are new to Torn World.
 (And you'll earn karma for commenting!)